cmu-phil/Spectral/README.md

 Formalization project of the CMU HoTT group towards formalizing the Serre spectral sequence.

+This repository also contains the contents of the MRC group on formalizing homology in Lean.

 #### Participants
 Jeremy Avigad, Steve Awodey, Ulrik Buchholtz, Floris van Doorn, Clive Newstead, Egbert Rijke, Mike Shulman.